 The program begins its second season in 2013 and the feedback has shown it has been an overwhelming success.

 In 2013, all the spots filled as more than 1,265 local students will come to MIS in the month of May as part of TRACK AND EXPLORE to learn about the area’s ecosystem.
 The fourth grade class from Onsted Elementary was the first group to take part this spring.
 MIS President Roger Curtis was able to take part in the program with his daughter Bailey, student at Onsted.

-This unique partnership in sports will see hundreds of school children and college students from the region benefitting from learning about the ecosystem of the Irish Hills area, but also experiencing nature and conservancy that could contribute to their future work as scientists.
+This unique partnership in sports allows hundreds of school children and college students from the region to benefit from learning about the ecosystem of the Irish Hills area, but also experience nature and conservancy that could contribute to their future work as scientists.

-The partnership called TRACK AND EXPLORE has provided Adrian College biology students with opportunities to research and study animal and plant life on 900 acres of the 1,400-acre, environmentally rich Michigan International Speedway.
+TRACK AND EXPLORE provides Adrian College biology students with opportunities to research and study animal and plant life on 900 acres of the 1,400-acre, environmentally rich Michigan International Speedway.

 Adrian College students have already found and photographed biological samples and developed displays for the MIS offices, enlisting Adrian College art majors for illustrations.
 Now, in preparation for the next phase of the project, Adrian College students have developed a field guide and self-guided tour book for visitors.

 There are four educational components of the program:

 How’s the Water: Scientific Testing of Water Quality and Why it Matters (Students will test the Graves pond water for Chlorine, Phosphates and Nitrates.
 Students will compare results with a small group at their table and with the group at large.
 They will compare the pond water quality with that of distilled and tap water.
 Students in 7th and 8th grade will also test the pH of the water.)